 4 Things That Lead to More Network Placements

-We’ve been running our “‘Comments’ and Compliments” feature for years in the newsletter, namely because it’s so popular.
+We published our “‘Comments’ and Compliments” feature for years in The Pinnacle Newsletter Blog, namely because it was so popular.

 Network recruiters love to be recognized for making placements.
 They also love to recognize their split recruiting partners for a job well done.

-However, there is a dual benefit to this newsletter feature.
+However, there was a dual benefit to this newsletter feature.
 When recruiters submit these comments and compliments, they also provide a blueprint for how to be successful in TE.

 So not only have we been publishing this feature, but we’ve also been compiling these best practices.
 Ultimately, they serve as an excellent blueprint for all Network members.